 Knee arthritis treatment without surgery

 Arthritis is a degenerative condition, which means that once the cartilage is damaged, it cannot heal.
-Compressing and unloading the knee will allow you to manage the pain as well as minimise the deterioration of the cartilage.
+Compressing and unloading the knee will allow you to manage the pain as well as minimise cartilage deterioration.

 For people who suffer from regular knee pain and moderate to severe arthritis, it is highly recommended that they wear an unloading brace that utilises compression - such as the GenuTrain OA.